 So what does it take to keep your AR-15 in top condition?
 You'll need to evaluate buffer spring types and buffer spring lengths and ensure your rifle's buffer springs are of the highest quality.

-How Do I Choose the Right Buffer Spring for My AR-15?
+How Do I Choose the Right Buffer for My AR-15?

 Some of the most common buffer springs on the market include:

-- H2 buffer - This buffer features the same design as the H buffer but weighs around 4.7 oz. on average.
+- H2 Buffer - This buffer features the same design as the H buffer but weighs around 4.6 oz. on average.

-- H3 buffer - Similar to the H buffer and H2 buffer, the H3 buffer includes three tungsten weights and often weighs about 5.6 oz.
+- H3 Buffer - Similar to the H buffer and H2 buffer, the H3 buffer includes three tungsten weights and often weighs about 5.4 oz.

-- Rifle buffer - A rifle buffer includes five steel weights and a steel spacer and totals around 5.0 oz.
+- Rifle Buffer - A rifle buffer includes five steel weights and a steel spacer and totals around 5.0 oz.
 This buffer most used in a rifle-length buffer tube.

 Finding the right buffer weight guarantees you'll be able to reduce your AR-15's recoil and, ultimately, enjoy a better experience every time you use it.